-This national park has significance as the largest protected area of ecology and Chihuahua Desert Topography.
+This national park is the largest protected area of ecology and Chihuahua Desert Topography.
 An estimated 1,200 species of plants, 56 reptiles, 75 species of mammals, and more than 450 species of birds are protected in this area.

-One of the reasons Big Bend National Park is one of the top tourist attractions in Texas is that it has highly varied terrain.
-Some of the points in this park are at 1,870 feet above sea level, while others are at 7,875 feet above sea level, giving this national park unique and dramatic sceneries.
+One of the reasons Big Bend National Park is a top tourist attraction in Texas is its highly varied terrain.
+Some points in this park are 1,870 feet above sea level, while others are 7,875 feet above sea level, giving this national park unique and dramatic sceneries.

-If you want, you can also go on a 200 miles long hike in the middle of diverse flora and fauna.
+You can also go on a 200-mile-long hike amid diverse flora and fauna.
 This place provides everything.

 2. Space Center Houston

-Regardless of if you are interested in space or not, Space Center Houston is one of the most incredible places to visit in Texas.
+Whether you are interested in space or not, Space Center Houston is one of Texas’s most incredible places to visit.

 It is the official visitor center of NASA Johnson Space Center in the form of a science museum.
-Spanned in approximately 250 hundred square meters, this museum has 400 space artifacts, theaters that focus on the history of the human spaceflight program and traveling and permanent exhibits.
+Spanned approximately 250 hundred square meters, this museum has 400 space artifacts, theatres that focus on the history of the human spaceflight program, and traveling and permanent exhibits.

-You can visit this place and take a close look at the artifacts from Apollo and Mercury missions.
+You can visit this place and closely examine the artifacts from the Apollo and Mercury missions.
 There are moon rocks and an absolute Saturn V rocket.

-You can also learn about space exploration in this museum and get a chance to meet some astronauts potentially.
+You can also learn about space exploration in this museum and potentially meet some astronauts.